Wolfrax/wlog/content/articles/Technologies/Rpi SSH.rst

     The fingerprint for the ECDSA key sent by the remote host is ...

 To mitigate this the local ssh client file ``known_hosts`` needs to be updated.
-Do this locally (Mac) assuming the issues occur while using ssh vs host 192.168.1.50 (rpi1.loca.).
+Do this locally assuming the issues occur while using ssh vs host 192.168.1.50 (rpi1.local).

 .. code-block:: bash